michaelhebert1974/Projects-for-Billups-Worldwide/README.md

         (3) You tied<br />

-(5) There is also a scoreboard that keeps running totals based on the results.
+(5) There is also a scoreboard that keeps running totals based on the results.<br />

-    (a) The scoreboard displays the following info:
+    (a) The scoreboard displays the following info:<br />

-        (1) The number of games you won
-        (2) The number of games the computer won
+        (2) The number of games the computer won<br />

-        (3) The number of games both of you tied
+        (3) The number of games both of you tied<br />

-        (4) The total number of games played
+        (4) The total number of games played<br />

-        (5) Your total winning percentage (which is the total number of games you have won divided by the total number of games you played).
+        (5) Your total winning percentage (which is the total number of games you have won divided by the total number of games you played).<br />

-        PLEASE NOTE:  Ties do NOT count towards your "Win %" - however - they do count towards whether or not you are UNDEFEATED against the computer.
+        PLEASE NOTE:  Ties do NOT count towards your "Win %" - however - they do count towards you being UNDEFEATED against the computer.<br />

-(6) You can reset all of your scores by pressing the "Reset All Scores" button in the Scoreboard section.
+(6) You can reset all of your scores by pressing the "Reset All Scores" button in the Scoreboard section.<br />

 (7) Play the game as many times in a row as you like.
-Try to see how many games you can go undefeated!
+Try to see how many games you can go undefeated!<br />

 (8) If you need additional instructions about the logic of the wins, losses, and ties for each game, then please refer to the "Rules of the Game" section, which is located at the very bottom of the website.
-There you will find a diagram and directions that help to explain the rules of the game.
+There you will find a diagram and directions that help to explain the rules of the game. <br />

-(9) Please contact the developer to provide feedback about your experience with the game.
+(9) Please contact the developer to provide feedback about your experience with the game.  <br />
 michaelhebert1974@gmail.com